12 Jul #AskAuthenticCPA: What can I do this summer to prepare for the 2020 tax season?

 Monitor your life events.
 Several joyous events in life such as marriage, birth, home ownership, opening a business, etc. affect your taxes.
 Your accountant may request that you complete an interview questionnaire or client tax package (organizer) to compile your tax information.
 This process often goes more smoothly if you have a tracking/recordkeeping process within your tax household.

-One goal of the pay-as-you-go voluntary tax compliance program is for taxpayers to pay only the taxes owed.
+One goal of the pay-as-you-go self-assessment tax compliance program is for taxpayers to pay only the taxes owed.
 This outcome is more likely if you are attentive to your tax responsibilities regularly.
 Be mindful of your state’s tax requirements.
 For example, the taxes not paid on online purchases should be remitted to your state as Sales & Use Tax.
 Various tax software requires taxpayers to confirm if they owe this tax.

 The 2019 tax season was a learning experience for taxpayers and tax professionals because of the Tax Cuts and Jobs Act (TCJA).
 Likewise, the TCJA affects the 2020 filing season.
 Be determined to support your claim for tax benefits by preparing for the 2020 filing season sooner than later.
 Best wishes!